liushuping/blog/2014/javascript-this-is-function-execution-context.md

 var obj = new MyObj();
 obj.register();
 ```
-Then we expected the output of clicking the button is 'MyObj', but actually not.
-Because the jQuery has its own function execution definition which is the element itself.
+Then we expected the output of clicking the button is 'MyObj', but actually not, because the jQuery has its own function execution definition which is the element itself.

 ##How to explicitly set the function execution context
 In most cases if a function is called by our own code, we could simply use `call` or `apply` function to change the fuction execution context.
 However, in some cases the function is a callback and we have no control of how the function is called.
 So, in this condition `Function.prototype.bind` will help us by binding a function to a specific object.
 Still take the jQuery example: